Zafarullah Khan (lawyer): Career

-In October 2013, Khan was appointed as Law Secretary of Pakistan. where he remained until November 2014.
+In October 2013, Khan was appointed Law Secretary of Pakistan. where he remained until November 2014.

-In 2015, he was appointed as the special assistant to Prime Minister of Pakistan Nawaz Sharif for human rights division with the status of minister of state.
+In 2015, he was appointed the special assistant to Prime Minister of Pakistan Nawaz Sharif for human rights division with the status of minister of state.

 Before starting his law practice in 2002, Khan served for 15 years in the civil service as a Pakistan Administrative Service officer after clearing his CSS examinations.
 He belonged to the 15th CTP, the same batch as Allah Dino Khawaja, Rizwan Ahmed, Sikandar Sultan Raja, Jawad Rafique Malik and Fawad Hasan Fawad.
 Khan served as Assistant Commissioner, Deputy Commissioner, Deputy Secretary, and Additional Secretary in provincial departments in Sindh and Punjab.
 He also served as Administrator of various municipal committees and corporations during his tenure with the Government.

 He has taught law, Human Rights and International Relations at International Islamic University, Islamabad, Quaid-e-Azam University, Islamabad, Iqra University, Islamabad, Bahria University, Islamabad, Punjab University, Lahore, University of Lahore, at Masters and PhD levels and also taught at Civil Services Academy, Lahore, National Police Academy, Islamabad, and many other institutions of higher learning and training.
 He is interested in reading and writing.
 His interests include Law, Political Economy, Psychology, Philosophy, Political Science, International Relations, Human Rights, Literature, Religions, and Sufism.
 He has authored many books and booklets on Law, Human Rights, Islam, Sufism and International Relations.

 He has authored many books and booklets on Law, Human Rights, Islam, Sufism and International Relations.